The Admin → Login-Groups UI feature and its corresponding

 command solve a common problem with Fossil: you’ve created multiple

-repositories that some set of users all need access to, those users all
+repositories that some subset of users need access to, and you

-don’t want to redundantly configure the user set for each repository.
+don’t want to redundantly administer the user credentials for each

 This feature ties changes to the “